-The number of pollution cases recorded by WRS during the year to date is a reduction of 11% compared to 2021-22, but a reduction of 12% compared to 2020-21.
+The number of pollution cases recorded by WRS during the year is a reduction of 11% compared to 2021-22, but a reduction of 14% compared to 2020-21.
 It should be noted, however, that the increased number of cases two years ago coincides with COVID-19 restrictions and a greater number of residents being at home.
 It also should be noted that totals are in line with seasonal variations.
-Approxaimtely 71% of cases related to noise nuisances, with noise from domestic properties (such as from dog barking or noise from addio-visual equipment) the most promient sources.
-A further 11% of cases Plated to smoke nuisances and issues such as the burning of domestic or mmercial waste.
+Approxaimtely 70% of cases related to noise nuisances, with noise from domestic properties (such as from dog barking or noise from audio-visual equipment) the most promient sources.
+A further 12% of cases related to specificate.